 The Lightyear One is the world’s first long-range solar-powered electric car.
 It can be charged via its solar panels or plugged into a conventional charger.
 It replenishes its battery while parked or in motion.
 Lightyear claims a 450-mile range.
-The price starts at $170,000 and a European release is expected for early 2021.
+Prices start at about $170,000 and a European release is expected for early 2021.

-Netherlands startup Lightyear unveiled its solar-powered Lightyear One prototype vehicle today.
+Last year, Netherlands startup Lightyear unveiled its solar-powered Lightyear One prototype vehicle.
 The event took place at the TheaterHangaar in Katwijk, the Netherlands, and was timed to coincide with the local sunrise.
 Famed English author and adventurer Alastair Humphreys warmed up the crowd and then Lightyear CEO and co-founder Lex Hoefsloot took the stage.
+We now have more details on this alternative fuel vehicle.

 “Two years of dreaming, thinking and working hard have led to this milestone, which is a giant leap towards achieving our mission of making clean mobility available to everyone,” Hoefsloot said.

 Lightyear was formed in 2016 by members of Solar Team Eindhoven, which competed in the biennial Bridgestone World Solar Challenge.
-The event began in 1987 and the team from the Eindhoven University of Technology took home victory in the Cruiser Class three times in a row, in 2013, 2015, and 2017.
+The event began in 1987 and the team from the Eindhoven University of Technology took home victory in the Cruiser Class four times in a row, in 2013, 2015, 2017, and 2019.

 “We all have a performance background and with that we focus relentlessly on to optimize efficiency and safety,” Hoefsloot said.
 “The main goal of the car is to fill in where electric cars fall short.
 Research has shown that range and the lack of charging options are still the top concerns that people have when considering electric cars.”